 Step 2.
 Prepare a database container

-Please choose a different password in the two commands above.
+Please choose a different password in the two commands above and adjust the

 Step 3.
 First start